kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 **Cross contamination:**

-There are some people interested on food-safe or biomedical 3D printing parts.
+There are some people interested on food-safe or bio-medical 3D printing parts.
 But there's some risk associated to the FDM process that makes very difficult to make safe printed parts.

 Food-safe manufacturing checklist:

-1. Change the brass extruder nozzle for one made of lead-free staninless steel.
+1. Change the brass extruder nozzle for one made of lead-free stainless steel.
 2. Use a closed cased 3D printer.
 3. Use a lead-free glass for the printer bed.
 4. Use a lead-free material.
-5. Print with the higher resolution to reduce the ammount of porosity on the part surface.
+5. Print with the higher resolution to reduce the amount of porosity on the part surface.
-6. For posprocessing you can cover the part with Teflon, Transparent resin or try electroplating.
+6. For pos-processing you can cover the part with Teflon, Transparent resin or try electroplating.

 Food-safe use of 3D printed parts:

-1. Clean inmediately after every usage, to avoid the food impregnate on the part surface.
+1. Clean immediately after every usage, to avoid the food impregnate on the part surface.
 2. Don't put any reactive substance in the 3D printed part.
-3. If you're using a dishwashing machine, check the temperatures to avoid any deformation on the part.
+3. If you're using a dish washing machine, check the temperatures to avoid any deformation on the part.
 4. Be conscious that there's no possibility to have a long-lasting 3D print part, so you need to dispose the part after it shows signs of wearing in the food-safe coating.

 [Detailed information here.](https://formlabs.com/blog/guide-to-food-safe-3d-printing/)